You're on Your Own, Kid

-"You're on Your Own, Kid" is a song by American singer-songwriter Taylor Swift, taken from her tenth studio album, Midnights (2022).
-Written and produced by Swift and Jack Antonoff, the song combines alternative rock, pop rock, and synth-pop styles; it has an upbeat production containing muted guitars and synthesizers that gradually build up.
-In the lyrics, a narrator reflects on her coming of age of how she dealt with an unrequited love, ambitions to leave her town, and struggles with her social image and self-image.
+"You're on Your Own, Kid" is a song by the American singer-songwriter Taylor Swift from her tenth studio album, Midnights (2022).
+Swift wrote and produced the song with Jack Antonoff.
+With a production combining alternative rock, pop rock, and synth-pop sounds, "You're on Your Own, Kid" is an upbeat song with muted guitars and synthesizers that gradually build up.
+In the lyrics, a narrator reflects on her coming of age, on how she dealt with an unrequited love and her career ambitions.

-The song was met with unanimous critical acclaim, receiving praise for both it's vulnerability and hopeful message towards it's conclusion.
-Critics interpreted "You're on Your Own, Kid" as Swift's reflection of her journey to fame, past relationships, her discography as well as an eating disorder she suffered.
-The song charted in the top 10 of charts in Australia, Canada, Malaysia, the Philippines, Singapore, and the United States, and peaked at number seven on the Billboard Global 200.
+Music critics lauded the track for what they deemed a vulnerable yet hopeful message in its lyrics, several have considered it a highlight from Midnights and a fan favorite.
+They interpreted "You're on Your Own, Kid" as Swift's reflection of her celebrity and personal life, including an eating disorder she suffered.
+Commercially, it charted in the top 10 of the charts in Australia, Canada, Ireland, Malaysia, the Philippines, Singapore, and the United States, and peaked at number seven on the Billboard Global 200.
+Swift occasionally performed "You're on Your Own, Kid" on her Eras Tour in 2023–2024.

 Background and release

-On August 28, 2022, during her acceptance speech for Video of the Year for All Too Well: The Short Film at the 2022 MTV Video Music Awards, singer-songwriter Taylor Swift announced her tenth studio album, set to be released on October 21.
-Swift later revealed the name of the album, Midnights, and its album cover on social networks but the tracklist was not immediately revealed.
-Jack Antonoff, a musician who has worked with Swift since 1989 (2014), was revealed as one of the producers of the album through a video she posted on her Instagram account on September 6, 2022, titled, "The making of Midnights".
-On September 21, about a month before the album's release, Swift announced a thirteen episode series called Midnights Mayhem with Me that will be released on the social media platform TikTok, and in each episode the name of one track from the album will be revealed.
+After announcing her tenth studio album, Midnights, on August 28, 2022, she unveiled its cover artwork on social media but kept its track listing undisclosed.
+On September 21, 2022, Swift announced a thirteen-episode series called Midnights Mayhem with Me on the social media platform TikTok, and thereafter revealed the title of one album track each episode.
 The tenth episode was released a few days later, in which Swift revealed the fifth track from the album, "You're on Your Own, Kid".
-The song alongside the thirteen announced tracks and additional surprise-released tracks for the 3am edition of Midnights, was released on October 21, 2022 under Republic Records.
-The "Strings Remix" of the song was included on the CD Deluxe edition of the album.
+"You're on Your Own, Kid", alongside the thirteen announced tracks and additional surprise-released tracks for the 3am edition of Midnights, was released on October 21, 2022, under Republic Records.
+The "Strings Remix" of the song was included on the CD version of the Lavender Edition of the album.